 Kellee was born and raised in Eugene and she loves teaching Imagine That! in her hometown.
 She is the director of Moving Joyfully, and she enjoys using her imagination and fostering creativity and self-discovery in her students.
 Kellee feels that working with children is a blessing.
 She uses stories and play in her teaching so Imagine That! feels like home to her playful heart.
 Though life has allowed her to teach in many places such as India and South America, Kellee will always look forward to her summers with the wonderful team and super Imagine That! kids.
 Kellee will be teaching dance at the second and third camps.

 Mari Livie is a fibers and ceramics artist.
 Her work can be seen in galleries throughout Oregon.
 Most days she is busy stitching, snipping, piecing, and building in her home studio.
 During the school year Mari is also an Artist in Residence for Lane Arts Council.
 The summer months, however; she sets aside for Imagine That, where she is ceaselessly inspired by the quirky costume creations and innovative set solutions of the imagine That! campers.
-Mari will be teaching art at the second and third camps.
+Mari will be teaching art at the fourth camp.

 Born and raised in Eugene, Elise began attending Imagine That! with her sister when she was 8 years old.
 Her love for the magic of Imagine That! has been growing ever since.
-Elise is currently a student at Western Washington University studying Early Childhood/Elementary Education and learning in various creativity and play-based educational settings.
-During her time with the youngest humans, she enjoys wondering, exploring, and constructing knowledge through different artistic mediums in the great outdoors and in the classroom.
-At other times, she is traveling, creating, and outside playing, learning, and guiding with loved ones and with WWU’s Outdoor Center.
+Currently a preschool teacher at Teton Science Schools near Grand Teton National Park, she engages with children through creative inquiry and exploration of the natural world.
+During her time with the youngest humans, she enjoys wondering, exploring, observing, and constructing knowledge through different artistic mediums both inside and outside the classroom.
+Previously, Elise’s work at the Child Development Center in Bellingham, WA shaped how she encourages children to guide their learning through curiosity and fascination with the world.
+At other times, she is traveling, creating, and outside playing, learning with people she loves.
 She returns home every summer to immerse herself in the beauty of Eugene and the fun of Imagine That!
-Elise will be teaching art at the first camp.